KristianWikse/DAT250/Assignment1/dat250-expass.md

 __Testing and compiling__
 * Mvn clean install could not delete my .jar extension file which meant that the original getting started project would not get modified.
+This was fixed by just closing and opening the windows cli session.
+* Creating a heroku project in the wrong firectory also resulted in an error.

 ### Validation
+The steps taken to ensure that the heroku app enviroment was working.

 __Running on the Web__
-* No problem occured following the instructions given in the tutorial.
+* Preparing the app
+* Deploying the app on heroku
+* Scaling the app by modifing number of dynos the app run on
+* Modifining app dependencies and addons
+* Using the heroku database

 __Running Locally__
+* Run the app locally
-* Worked until I tried to modify the original code.
+* Pushing local changes to modify app
+* Changing the .env file and adding it to gitignore to avoid security issues
+* Starting a one-off dyno

 ### Pending issues

-Could not solve the problem with the .jar file within the given timeframe.
+None, error logs can be found in file error.txt.